4nakin/Growth-Hacking/_posts/2013-04-15-the-three-magic-questions.md

 2. Where do you want them to go?
 3. How do you want them to feel?

 Your probably thinking, well duh!
-Allow me to explain why I'm starting our growth hacking series of blog posts with seemingly obvious questions.
+Allow me to explain why I'm sharing these seemingly obvious questions.
 Let's break it down question by question.

 ### What do you want your users to do?